cbutler01/OIRE-Fuzzy-String/README.md

    after phase 1 in order to proceed with phase 2.

 ## Running the Script
+* Run the script by double-clicking the script file in your file explorer.
-Run the script with Python using the following syntax: `python FuzzyMatch.py`.
+* Run the script with Python in a Bash command line using the following syntax:
+  `python FuzzyMatch.py`.
 Note that on some systems you may need to replace `python` with `python3`.

 ## Expected Output
-When the script has finished running, you should expect to see a file named either `si_output.xlsx` or `bc_output.xlsx`, depending on which survey you processed.
+When the script has finished running, you should expect to see a file named either `si_output.xlsx` or `bc_output.xlsx` depending on which survey you processed in the same directory as the script and the input files.
 Regardless of the file name, the file should contain a sheet entitled "OUTPUT" in which the previously empty columns inserted by the user are filled with new values.

-## Steps to Completion
-- [x] Outline the steps that must be taken before the Excel file is read by the script
-- [x] Provide users with an initial informational launch and the option to select the survey mode ("Significant Impact" or "Best Course")
-- [x] Implement the algorithm for processing the "Significant Impact" survey
-- [x] Implement the algorithm for processing the "Best Course" survey
-- [ ] Add matching of professor names in the "Best Course" survey
-- [x] Provide output acknowledging the completion of the script and outline the expected output
-- [ ] Debug and adjust fuzzy string thresholds

 ## Potential Next Steps
 This algorithm needs to be debugged, and edge cases must be considered!
 The